 Note: The Program Director may waive the admission requirements if a prospective student has either exceptional work experience or educational qualifications.
-To see if you qualify, please contact the Program Director at peter.monkhouse@ryerson.ca or attend an information night.
+To see if you qualify, please contact the Program Director at peter.monkhouse@ryerson.ca or attend an Open House session.